eryxcoop/react-web-template/README.md

 ## Theming

 This project uses Material UI for theming.
-Base theme added is themes/darkTheme.js
+Base theme added is themes/darkTheme.js.
+React default theming could also be used.